 A blueprint of a smart contract’s functioning.

-Find out more about cutting-edge tech alliances of blockchain, such as with Cloud Computing!
+Find out more about cutting-edge tech alliances of blockchain, such as with Blockchain cloud computing!

 Why does a blockchain need a smart contract?